SisyphusRex/makefile/README.md

 From command line, type make to compile
 Type make clean to clear old build

+### Unity Makefile
+This makefile expects you to have a different directory structure and the unity src and header files.

+src
+include
+test
+unity
+unity/src
+unity/include

 ### Outside sources
 1. https://makefiletutorial.com/
    * ...